Myanmar national football team: Descent (2020–2022)

-The AFF Mitsubishi Electric Cup took place with Myanmar having friendly matches in Thailand as preparation fixtures.
-They won two matches against club teams Chonburi and Samut Prakan.
-Despite this, they lost 6-0 to old rivals Thailand, although they fielded a weaker squad.
-The Asian Lions played their first match against Malaysia, but although counter-attacking play was good, they lost 1-0 due to Faisal Halim's goal and a late penalty from Win Naing Tun being saved.
-The team played Singapore, on artificial grass which cost them in addition to poor defending as the final result was 3-2 in Singapore's favour.
+The 2022 AFF Championship took place with Myanmar having friendly matches in Thailand as preparation fixtures.
+They won two matches against club teams, Chonburi and Samut Prakan.
+Despite this, they lost 6–0 to old rivals Thailand, although the opponents fielded a weaker squad.
+Myanmar then played their opening match against Malaysia, but although counter-attacking play was good, they lost 1–0 due to Faisal Halim's goal and a late penalty from Win Naing Tun being saved from Malaysia's Syihan Hazmi.
+In the next match, Myanmar played Singapore at the Jalan Besar Stadium, an artificial grass which cost them in addition to poor performances as the final result was 3–2 in Singapore's favour conceding the last goal from a goalkeeper punt kick which assisted Shawal Anuar to secure the 3 points for Singapore.
 However, Maung Maung Lwin did score two goals in this match: one being a composed right top corner finish while the other was a first-time volley.
-The team's chances of qualifying had been ruined, as they played Laos on home soil, going down 1-0 early on through Soukaphone Vongchiengkham but Kyaw Min Oo, who was having an excellent tournament scored a header, completely unmarked.
-Laos scored back through Ekkamai but in the dying minutes Maung Maung Lwin secured a point for the Asian Lions.
-However, this draw confirmed the team's elimination.
-They lost 3-0 against Vietnam in their final match and they failed to win in the AFF Championship for the first time since 2014.
-Despite poor results, the team can take positives away from this tournament as the playing style was praised by many fans.
+The team's chances of qualifying had been ruined, as they played Laos on home soil, going down 1–0 early on through Soukaphone Vongchiengkham but Kyaw Min Oo, who was having an excellent tournament scored a header, completely unmarked.
+Laos scored back to take the lead up to 2–1 however in the 90+6 minutes, Myanmar captain Maung Maung Lwin secured a point for Myanmar as the match ended at 2–2 which also mean that this draw confirmed the team's elimination from the tournament.
+They lost 3–0 against Vietnam in their final match and they failed to registered a single win in the group stage of the AFF Championship for the first time since the 2014 edition.
+On 31 January 2023, Antoine Hey resigned from his position as head coach.
+Despite the poor results, the team can take positives away from this tournament as the playing style was praised by many fans.

-Home stadium

-The national team plays most of its home matches in Thuwunna Stadium in Yangon, Myanmar.
-The stadium is larger and more up-to-date than Bogyoke Aung San Stadium.
-It was upgraded to a seating capacity of 50,000 spectators from capacity of 32000 in 2013.